RavenHursT/di-code-challenge/README.md

 ## The Challenge

 Behance is one of the most popular websites for front-end and art portfolios.
 For this code challenge, you'll be using the Behance JSON API to build out a quick front-end for a search users and profile display website.
-To get started, visit here: [https://www.behance.net/dev](Behance Developers).
+To get started, visit here: [Behance Developers](https://www.behance.net/dev).

 - The first view of the app should have a search box where searches for users are executed
 - When a user is chosen/found, the next view is an individual profile page for the user.
 The profile page should include: